Hollywood director Judd Apatow ready to fight Netflix over speed-watching test

 It's a trend that Apatow, the co-creator of a romantic comedy on Netflix called "Love," expects will disturb many of his peers.

-"Distributors don't get to change the way content is presented," he said on Twitter.
+"Distributors don't get to change the way content is presented," the veteran director said on Twitter.
 "Doing so is a breaking of trust and won't be tolerated by the people who provide it.
 Let the people who don't care put it in their contracts that they don't care.
 Most all do."